frizio/ngrx-course/README.md

 Notice that we often refer to the store as being an in memory database but it's not an actual database in the sense that there are no transactions or a query language etc.
 It's simply a centralized place in our front end where we can store and read data from in order to prove that that is the case.

+### Add ngrx-store
+The store their tools are a browser extension that is going to allow us to see the content of our in-memory database easily using the Chrome dev tools.
+- Add Chrome extension Redux DevTools from remotedevio.

 ## Ngrx (with NgRx Data) - The Complete Guide

 This repository contains the code of the video course [Ngrx (with NgRx Data) - The Complete Guide](https://angular-university.io/course/ngrx-course).